-- Organise the learners in pairs and provide them with internet connection. - Let the learners do research on Activity 5.8 in the Student's Book on page 80. - Let the learners present their findings through secretaries. - Observe the presentations and be able to correct the errors made by the learners.
+- Organise the learners in pairs and provide them with internet connection. - Let the learners do research on Activity 5.8 in the Student's Book. - Let the learners present their findings through secretaries. - Observe the presentations and be able to correct the errors made by the learners.

-- Explain to the learners the steps of synthetic division. - Use Examples 5.25 and 5.26 in the Student's Book pages 80 81 to explain how the steps are performed to reach the final result of the equation.
+- Explain to the learners the steps of synthetic division. - Use Examples 5.25 and 5.26 in the Student's Book to explain how the steps are performed to reach the final result of the equation.